dannuic/MQ2Dan/README.md

   * `Front Delimiter` -- on/off/true/false boolean for putting the `|` at the front for the TLO output of `DanNet.Peers` &c, default `off`
   * `Query Timeout` -- timeout string for implicit delay in `/dquery` and `/dobserve`, default is `1s`
   * `Observe Delay` -- delay in milliseconds for observation evaluations to be sent, default is `1000`
+  * `Evasive` -- timeout in milliseconds before a peer is considered evasive, default is `1000`
-  * `Keepalive` -- timeout in milliseconds before an unresponsive peer is dropped, default is `30000`
+  * `Expired` -- timeout in milliseconds before an unresponsive peer is dropped, default is `30000`
+  * `Keepalive` -- timeout in milliseconds to ping the main thread to keep it fresh, default is `30000`
   * `Tank` -- short-name class list to auto-join the tank channel, default is `war|pal|shd|`
   * `Priest` -- short-name class list to auto-join the priest channel, default is `clr|dru|shm|`
   * `Melee` -- short-name class list to auto-join the melee channel, default is `brd|rng|mnk|rog|bst|ber|`